 We just got word back from Verizon regarding those flickering Droid X screens, and sure enough, the ghastly images are not a side effect of your assimilation into the Droid collective.
 Verizon and Motorola have owned up to a genuine problem with a small number of Droid X displays, approximately one-tenth of one percent.
 If your screen starts acting up you'd best contact the authorities immediately.
 And by authorities, we mean tech support, not the FBI -- the omnipresent glowing red eyeball is completely normal.
 It told us so.
 Here's Verizon's full statement on the matter:

 "Verizon Wireless and Motorola are aware of a very small number of DROID X units that have experienced a flickering or banding display.
 Motorola has resolved the issue and is continuing to ship the phones.
 Any consumer who experiences a flickering or banding display should contact a Motorola customer support center or Verizon Wireless."

-*Verizon is currently in the process of acquiring AOL, Engadget's parent company.
+*Verizon has acquired AOL, Engadget's parent company.
 However, Engadget maintains full editorial control, and Verizon will have to pry it from our cold, dead hands.